• Home

 Cummins is the only motor available in almost all chassis styles, except Volvo.
 It was an option years ago but this is no longer the case.

-All chassis builders have a good selection of their own branded engines, so once you choose your truck builder, then your engine choices become easier.
+All chassis builders have a good selection of their own branded semi truck engines, so once you choose your truck builder, then your engine choices become easier.

 Each truck manufacturer offers a small block and big block options in their own brand.
 Horse powers are similar as are TQ specs.